-Prediction 1.
-Assume borrowers assume minimum payments are set as $m_1 = m_2 = m$.
+Prediction 2: Higher minimum payments increase short-run default.
+If borrowers assume minimum payments are set as $m_1 = m_2 = m$.
 Then, period 1 default is increasing in m as long as period 1 debt is strictly positive.

 The baseline model assumes perfect foresight-agents correctly anticipate period 2 contract terms.
 However, it may be useful to consider a situation where borrowers make decisions based on beliefs about future contract terms that may differ from those actually implemented later on.
 In particular, the experiment changed contract terms with no notice and, likewise, provided no advance warning to borrowers about the end of the experiment.
-One (admittedly ad-hoc) way to model this is to assume that borrowers make period 1 debt decisions believing that minimum payments will be the same in both periods (denoted by m^e).
+One way to model this is to assume that borrowers make period 1 debt decisions believing that minimum payments will be the same in both periods (denoted by m^e).
 We then evaluate changes in period 2 default in response to changes in m^e while holding fixed the actual minimum payment implemented in period 2.
-This is intended to capture the effect of the experimental changes in minimum payments on post-experimental default (see Appendix C.1.4 for a proof).
+This is intended to capture the effect of the experimental changes in minimum payments on post-experimental default (see Appendix E.1.4 for a proof).

-Prediction 2.
-Assume agents make debt choices (C_1^) assuming that the minimum payment in both periods is m^e and m_2 is a surprise announcement after after C_1^ is chosen.
-Then, period 2 default $(P_2(\cdot))$ is decreasing in m^e , $\frac{\partial P_2(C_1^(m^e);m_2)}{\partial m^e} < 0$.
+Prediction 3: Higher minimum payments reduce long-run default.
+If a borrower makes debt choice (C_1^) assuming that the minimum payment in both periods is m^e , and m_2 is a surprise announcement after C_1^ is chosen, then, period 2 default $(P_2(\cdot))$ is decreasing in m^e , $\frac{\partial P_2(C_1^(m^e);m_2)}{\partial m^e} < 0$.